gemcityswing/gemcityswing.com/content/what-is-swing-dancing.md

 ---
 title: What Is Swing Dancing
-featured_image:
+featured_image: '/images/2019-header-4.jpg'
 omit_header_text: true
-description: We'd love to hear from you
+description: Swing dance is a bucket term that refers to any dance style traditionally done to the swing style of jazz music.
 type: page
 ---

 Swing dance is a bucket term that refers to any dance style traditionally done to the swing style of jazz music.
 These include